 Played With in Moral Orel: During their father and son hunting trip, Orel loses all respect for his father after he shoots him in the leg.
 As his father lies asleep in a drunken stupor, a bear enters their camp, and Orel, hesitant to shoot anything all day, kills the bear to save his father.
 Once Clay wakes up, he sees the dead bear and asks if Orel shot the bear, saying "Make me proud son, tell me you shot that bear".
 Orel thinks on it for a few seconds, and not wanting to make Clay proud, claims that Clay shot the bear while he was drunk.

 When Stan and the boys barricade themselves inside a room with a load of veal calves they're trying to save from slaughter, Cartman is appalled to learn that their efforts have attracted the support of group of hippies.

-In the Avatar The Last Airbender "The Puppetmaster", Katara instinctively uses the manipulative power of bloodbending to protect Aang, much to the delight of the bloodbending villain.
+In the Avatar: The Last Airbender "The Puppetmaster", Katara instinctively uses the manipulative power of bloodbending to protect Aang and Sokka, much to the delight of the bloodbending villain.
 The episode ends on Katara wearing the trope's expression on her face.

 Leela: As unclean as it makes me feel, I agree with Bender.

 In one episode of The Simpsons, Bart is being pressured by Nelson into shooting a bird with a BB gun.
 Bart doesn't want to hurt the bird and decides to deliberately miss, but kills it anyway because the sights were crooked.
 Nelson is impressed, and compliments Bart for being a 'cold-blooded killer', making Bart feel worse about the incident.

 Phocion, regarded as the most honest politician in Athens at about the time of Alexander the Great, was making a speech.
 When the listeners cheered, he supposedly paused and asked a friend, "Have I inadvertently said something evil?"